 The good looking 6″ console displays the normal metrics such as distance, calories burned, number of steps and heart rate via contact sensors.

-I was particularly impressed with the proprietary cushioning system using compression shock absorbers.
+It particularly impressed me with the proprietary cushioning system using compression shock absorbers.

-The Lifespan treadmill is particularly good if returning from injury or has suspect joints, knees especially.
+The Lifespan folding treadmill is especially good if returning from injury or worried about suspect joints, knees especially.

 It folds and unfolds electrically.
-All you have to do is push the button.
-And, on lowering if anything is sensed below the unit it will automatically stop and save your kitty getting crushed.
+All you have to do is push a button.
+And, on lowering, if anything is sensed below the unit, it will automatically stop and save your kitty, for example, from getting crushed.